jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 Beyond just importing style values, there is a tremendous amount of flexibility when it comes to component composition when using React.
-Take the Button component from above, and we'll extract some of the style details to props to make it more reusable.
+Take the Button component from above, and we’ll extract some of the style details to props to make it more reusable.

 ```js
 const Button = ({